homebaseio/homebase-react/README.md

 ### `useEntity` and `entity.get`

 Entities are the building blocks of the Homebase data model.
 They are like JSON objects with bonus features.
-In particular **you can traverse arbitrarily deep relationship without actually denormalizing and nesting your data**.
+In particular **you can traverse arbitrarily deep relationships without actually denormalizing and nesting your data**.

 ```js
 // You can get an entity by its id and get attributes off of it.